Liberty0day/NICEAVOCATE/README.md

 # Virtualized infrastructure lab
-NOTE: This page under construction!
+NOTE: This page is under construction!

-This page provides guidance for install a lab with :
+This page provides guidance to install a lab :
 - Windows 7
 - Windows 10
 - Kali